systemjs/systemjs/README.md

 To load modules in NodeJS, install SystemJS with:

 ```
-  npm install systemjs traceur
+  npm install systemjs traceur typescript
 ```

-(making sure to also install Traceur or Babel as needed, as they are not included as dependencies as of SystemJS 0.16)
+(making sure to also install Traceur, Babel or TypeScript as needed, as they are not included as dependencies as of SystemJS 0.16)

 We can then load modules equivalently to in the browser: